pichim/PES_Board/docs/markdown/servo.md

 servo_input = 0.0f;
 ```

-In the subsequent step, compile the program.
-Once compilation is complete, click the **USER** button to initiate the execution.
+In the subsequent step, compile the program and flash it.
+Once complete, click the **USER** button to initiate the execution.
 This action prompts the ``servo_input`` variable value to display on the serial monitor.

 The goal is to monitor the ``servo_input`` variable and the servo.
 Every one second, this variable increases by the specified value.
 Record the displayed value on paper after the servo initial movement takes place.
 Continue monitoring the variable and the servo until increasing the variable no longer results in further rotation.
 At this point, record the maximum value displayed on the screen.